theQuert/XPS-9360-macOS/README.md

       bash ./Volumes/EFI/EFI/XPS.sh --rebuild-cache
    ```

-##### If booting with [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), copy the three kexts above to `/EFI/OC/Kexts`, and then running previous command to rebuild cache.
+##### If booting with `OpenCore` rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), copy the three kexts above to `/EFI/OC/Kexts`, and then running previous command to rebuild cache.

 ### Running shell script in Terminal
    -  After mounting the EFI partition with Clover Configurator or running the following commands below in terminal..